Skip to content

 If you don't mind running from one end of an airport to another (Montreal's YUL or Toronto's YYZ) then you have plenty of options for flights with connections.

 To find the best deals, you may want to use a third-party booking site that can give you multiple options for trips.
-I booked my trip through FlightHub and opted to purchase two one-way tickets: A red-eye from YVR to LGA (through YYZ) on WestJet and LGA to YVR (through YUL) on Air Canada - the best options for my specific travel dates.
+My trip was booked through FlightHub and I opted for two one-way tickets: A red-eye from YVR to LGA (through YYZ) on WestJet and LGA to YVR (through YUL) on Air Canada - the best options for my specific travel dates.

 For those who have not been to LGA in a long time (like me, until this trip) the airport has undergone significant renovations, and it is bright, modern, and packed with amenities.
 I have certainly spoken ill of LGA in the past but now would rank it one of my favourite airports I've travelled through of late.
 It's so nice to be pleasantly surprised.